Fougère: History

 The fougère genre was established in 1882 with the creation of Fougère Royale for Houbigant.
 Fougère Royale, composed by perfumer Paul Parquet, is considered one of the first modern perfumes for its usage of synthetic aromachemicals.
 A key component of Fougère Royale was coumarin, a compound with a sweet, haylike scent, which had been recently synthesized in 1868.
 Initially formulated as a women's fragrance, like most perfumes of the time, Fougère Royale quickly gained popularity among male consumers, particularly dandies and refined urban men, who were drawn to its familiar barbershop notes of woods and lavender.
 One of its earliest and most prominent users, Guy de Maupassant, praised it in a letter to Maurice de Fleury, writing:

 While Fougère Royale was discontinued in the 1950s, its central accord of oakmoss, coumarin, and lavender would be re-used and adapted into many other fragrances.
 A notable early example is Jicky, released in 1889, making it the oldest perfume in continuous production.
-Composed by Aimé Guerlain, Jicky incorporated synthetic vanillin into the fougère accord, along with prominent notes of citrus, rose, jasmine, orris, vetiver, civet, and benzoin.
-Jicky is widely considered to be the first vertically structured perfume, with distinct top, heart, and base notes.
+Composed by Aimé Guerlain, Jicky incorporated synthetic vanillin and coumarin into the fougère accord, along with prominent notes of citrus, rose, jasmine, orris, vetiver, civet, and benzoin; together, these form an abstract compositiona radical departure from the established style of the late 19th century, which preferred realistic evocations of particular flowers.

 Unusually, the fougère accord was first developed for soaps before being adapted to fine fragrance.
 Fougère was also used to scent cosmetics and toiletries, although its popularity for this purpose has declined since its height.

+Synthetic fragrance chemistry would continue to develop in the coming years.
+The 1898 creation of Trèfle Incarnat introduced isoamyl salicylate (described by Georges Darzens as smelling of "a blossoming clover field in the warmth of August") to the fougère skeleton.